Accio/2024-03-From-Novel-Targets-To-Novel-Therapeutics/README.md

-Papers for pre-read for *Mechanistic, statistical, and causal modeling in drug discovery*
+Material for the lecture on *Mechanistic, statistical, and causal modeling in drug discovery*
 ===

+This repo contains material accompanying the lecture on *Mechanistic, statistical, and causal modeling in drug discovery* in the Master Program *Drug Sciences* at the University of Basel.
+The next lecture takes place on March 21st, 2024, at Biozentrum Basel.

+## For pre-read

 The three review papers introduce modeling techniques that are commonly used in drug discovery.